How to Use The Camelot Wheel to Mix in Key

 Importance of Mixing in Key

 Harmonic mixing or mixing in the key is an essential element for creating smooth mixes.
-Some might dismiss the importance of mixing in key, however, it allows DJs to work in confines in certain rules which reduces the risk of mixes sounding off.
+Some might dismiss the importance of mixing in key; however, it allows DJs to work within the confines of certain rules, which reduces the risk of mixes sounding off.

 To create a smooth and evenly transitioned mix that maintains the tempo and energy levels throughout, tracks must be in a similar or related key.

-Jumping off from various energy level and key only makes the mix sounds inconsistent and jarring which can throw off audience immediately.
+Jumping off from various energy level and key only makes the mix sounds inconsistent and jarring, which can throw off the audience immediately.

 Key clash is the last thing you want on your mix since it can sound quite amateur.